 In the course of running though this mental exercise, you may have concluded that there are several approaches that have a relatively high likelihood of success.
 These are the MOs that security staff should be especially aware of.

-Having explored the intimate details of each approach, you are now familiar with the specific challenges of each MO.
+Having explored the intimate details of each approach, you would now be familiar with the specific challenges of each approach.
 With those challenges in mind, you can strengthen measures or policies/procedures that would undermine the adversary in those instances.

-In addition, after you have walked through the scenario, you have a more informed perspective of what anomalies to look for in the various stages of the attack cycle.
+In addition, after you have walked through the scenario, you have a more informed perspective of what anomalies to look for at the various stages of a potential attack cycle.

 Thanks for reading!